luizbgomide/EclipsePhase2e-ptbr/src/SUPP/02-CO/04/07-new-ego-traits.md

 **▲ Ego Trait • CP Cost: 2**

 Your mind’s foundation is solid, even in especially traumatic situations.
-You never suffer from acute stress responses (▶223, EP2).
+You never suffer from [acute stress responses](../../../12/18-mental-health.md#acute-stress-responses) (_EP2_).
 Instead, simply make a WIL Check for disorientation.

 ### Merging Mastery

 **▲ Ego Trait • CP Cost: 2**

 Your mind easily reintegrates forks.
-You never suffer memory loss when merging forks back into your ego (▶296, EP2) unless you roll a critical failure, which is treated as minor memory loss.
+You never suffer memory loss when [merging forks](../../../15/06-psychosurgery-procedures.md#merging) (_EP2_) back into your ego unless you roll a critical failure, which is treated as minor memory loss.

 ### Mind Flayer

 **▲ Ego Trait • CP Cost: 2**

 This trait is only available to characters with Infosec skill of 60 or higher.
 You are an expert at cracking cyberbrains and digital mind states.
-You do not suffer the −30 modifier applied when mindware hacking (Encoded Security, ▶266, EP2).
+You do not suffer the −30 modifier applied when mindware hacking ([Encoded Security](../../../13/17-mindware-hacking.md#encoded-security), _EP2_).

 ### Minion/Partner